April 1, 2026Comments are off for this post.

 What to check before you overpay

 • How much have you already overpaid this year?
+Track the running total, not just individual payments.

 • Does your lender apply overpayments immediately or at statement dates?

 • Will the payment reduce your term or your monthly payment?
+If your goal is to clear the mortgage sooner, reducing the term is usually more effective.

 Is Sprive safe?